 These videos express a wide range of emotions; music should rise and fall with the action of the videos, well-chosen music will peak at key times such as conflict resolution.
 Elsewhere, music moves the story along keeping the viewer's interest.

 Adding audio or music to your video in After Effects only requires you to point & click, drag & drop.

 3) Then select FILE from the dialogue box.

-4) Locate desired audio file such as MP3, .wav.
-Click file name once to select.
+4) Locate desired audio files such as MP3, .wav.
+Click filename once to select.

 6) To insert the chosen audio clip in your video, select the audio file from the project panel and drag and drop to the project timeline.

 3) Click DB to adjust the levels.
 0 is the baseline.
 Below 0 = lowers volume.

 4) To Lower volume in certain frames, position marker at the beginning frame, click keyframe marker ♦ to insert beginning point.

 5) Position marker at endpoint and click ♦ marker to insert endpoint.
 The volume will be lowered between the beginning and ending markers.

 If you plan to render your video with the sound, it’s a good idea to convert MP3 files to .wav files.
 Mp3s can be squirrelly when output with the final project.